hooymana/Brooks_Task/README.md

 Create new Project and open assets folder externally.

-Within Assets create an Artwork, Scripts, Prefab, and Scenes folder
+Within Assets create an Artwork, Scripts, Prefab, Sounds and Scenes folder

+In the Sounds folder place the pick up crystal and pick up artifact here.

 SETTING UP ARTWORK - SCREEN SHOULD BE IN GAME VIEW